-Investment policies are determined by the Plan's Investment Committee and set forth in the Plan's Investment Policy.
-Asset managers are granted discretion for determining sector mix, selecting securities and timing transactions, subject to the guidelines of the Investment Policy.
-An aggressive, flexible management of the portfolio is permitted.
-No target asset allocations are set forth in the Investment Policy.
+Investment policies are determined by the plan's Investment Committee and set forth in the plan's investment policy.
+Asset managers are granted discretion for determining sector mix, selecting securities and timing transactions, subject to the guidelines of the investment policy.
+An aggressive, flexible management of the portfolio is permitted and encouraged, with shifts of emphasis among equities, fixed income securities, and cash equivalents at the discretion of each manager.
+No target asset allocations are set forth in the investment policy.

-We expect to make net contributions of \$1.7 million to our pension plans in 2007.
+We expect to make net contributions of \$2.4 million to our pension plans in 2008.

-For measurement purposes, a 7.5% increase in the costs of covered health care benefits was assumed for the year 2006, decreasing by 0.5% for each successive year to 4.0% in 2013 and thereafter.
-A one-percentage-point change in assumed health care cost trend rates would have increased or decreased the other postretirement benefit obligations and current year plan expense by approximately \$1.4 million and \$0.2 million, respectively.
+For measurement purposes, a 9.5% increase in the costs of covered health care benefits was assumed for the year 2007, decreasing by 1.0% for each successive year to 4.5% in 2013 and thereafter.
+A one-percentage-point change in assumed health care cost trend rates would have increased or decreased the other postretirement benefit obligations and current year plan expense by approximately \$1.6 million and \$0.2 million, respectively.

-Expense for defined contribution pension plans was \$4.0 million in 2006, \$3.9 million in 2005, and \$3.8 million in 2004.
+Expense for defined contribution pension plans was \$3.1 million in 2007, \$4.0 million in 2006, and \$3.9 million in 2005.